matthewantonis-georgiancollege/HTML_COMP1002/Project/README.md

 5.)
 Includes Images, animations, and or other stylistic effects.

+6.)
+Make the site responsive using media queries.

 ## Notes:
-- Making the website responsive is not necessary
 - Created using Chrome

 ### Assignment Due Date: ~April, 2023